The Green Bell

 THE DAILY TELEGRAPH

-‘A moving distillation of pain and joy, The Green Bell is quite simply beautifully written and wisest memoirs I have ever read’
+‘A moving distillation of pain and joy, The Green Bell is quite simply one of the most beautifully written and wisest memoirs I have ever read.’

 ‘The book is uplifting and wonderfully hopeful – survival, the overcoming of suffering and the poetry of the ordinary, more everyday world, are its true driving forces.’

 ‘A brave and beautiful book.
 In 1972, Paula Keogh fell in love with Michael Dransfield, the most gifted poet of his generation.
 Her portrait of him – and the brief period they spent together – recaptures that time with remarkable freshness and insight.’